We

 greeted by the creepy Mrs. Faraday(Rachel Roberts), who runs

-the palatial retreat.
-Excited to meet her
+this palatial retreat.
+Overly excited to meet her

-father Andrea asks where
+father, when Andrea asks where

-she's sure that Duncan will show up
+she's sure Duncan will show up

 village.
-Jennifer
+Seeing

-Andrea promises that they'll go to the
+they'll go to the

 village first thing in the morning.
-They
+With

-head inside and are impressed with the
+head inside and are duly impressed with the

-cliff overlooking the sea.
+cliff overlooking the ocean.
 (He

-says knowing this will probably be
+typed ominously, knowing this will probably be

 Back